me-cfs/me-cfs.github.io/how-to-help.md

 Teach your doctor about [ME/CFS](me-cfs.md).
 Send them [ME/CFS Resources for Clinicians](clinical-resources.md).
 ### Report Harmful Doctors
 A lot of doctors do not know much about ME/CFS.
 That is not a reason to report them.
 However a small minority of doctors will prescribe harmful treatments (such as exercise), or give harmful advice and refuse to reconsider/learn when presented with evidence to the contrary.
 This is unacceptable and should be reported for the safety of all future ME/CFS patients.
+### Correct Misdiagnoses
+If you were misdiagnosed with something that should have been ME or Long Covid, inform the original doctor once you get a correct diagnosis.
+Otherwise the doctor will never know they made a mistake, and future patients will likely be misdiagnosed.

 ## Friends and Family
 ### Inform them